 It’s no secret that having a "churn and burn" approach to attracting talent is expensive.

 Eye-wateringly expensive, to be precise—think six to nine months salary as a conservative estimate.
-Then you need to think of the impact of not having someone there to do that person’s work, whether that’s a slowdown on a massive project, higher overtime costs as existing staff pick up their work or a reduction in staff morale as they struggle with increased workloads.
+Then you need to consider the impact of not having someone there to do that person’s work, whether that’s a slowdown on a massive project, higher overtime costs as existing staff pick up their work, or a reduction in staff morale as they struggle with increased workloads.

 (Source: Turnover costs for a large company).